Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Vertex Arrival in Bipartite Graphs

 \section{Vertex Arrival in Bipartite Graphs}

 We now consider the case of \sspi{} matching on bipartite graphs with vertex arrivals.
 More specifically, we consider a bipartite graph $\mathcal{G} = (B \cup I, E)$, where $B$ is the set of left vertices, which we refer to as ``buyers'', and $I$ is the set of right vertices, which we refer to as ``items''.
-We remark that even though there is no incentive analysis in this section, a truthful version of our results, with slightly worse approximation guarantees, is presented in \cref{sec:truthful}.
 Every edge $e = \{b, i\}$ between buyer $b \in B$ and item $i \in I$ is associated with an independent distribution $D_e$.
 In the offline phase, the gambler receives a single sample $S$ from the product distribution of edge weights.
 In the online phase, buyers arrive sequentially and in adversarial order, while the gambler observes simultaneously the rewards of all edges incident to the arriving buyer.
 At each time, the gambler decides irrevocably whether to match the buyer to some unmatched item, or skip.
 The objective is to maximize the total expected reward collected by the buyers, against that of a prophet who can compute a max-weight matching w.r.t. the rewards $R$.

 In this section, we first provide a $\O(1)$-competitive SSPI for the above model.
 Then, we show how our algorithm can be translated into a truthful mechanism where buyers are incentivized to report the true reward for each item.
-Finally, we show how our analysis extends to the case where the weights of the all the edges incident to the same buyer are identical (i.e., buyer-dependent), which allows us to provide an \sspi{} of improved competitive guarantee for the case of transversal matroids.
+Finally, we show how our analysis extends to the case where the weights of all the edges incident to the same buyer are identical (i.e., buyer-dependent), which allows us to provide an \sspi{} of improved competitive guarantee for the case of transversal matroids.